Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Is it mandatory for producers to register with SDR Portugal?

 Yes.
-If you produce, manufacture, import or sell packaged beverages online, you must register with the DRS to comply with your environmental and legal obligations.
+If you produce, manufacture, import or sell packaged beverages online, you must register with SDR Portugal to comply with your environmental and legal obligations.

-Can products be sold without the SDR Portugal symbol?
+Can products be sold without the volta symbol?

-No. All packaging covered by the DRS must bear the Volta logo and comply with the official technical and labelling specifications.
+No. All packaging covered by the DRS must bear the volta symbol and comply with the official technical and labelling specifications.

 Do packaging labels and barcodes need to be changed?

 Yes.
-All covered packaging must include the system symbol and a specific barcode, either national or international.
+All covered packaging must include the volta symbol and a specific barcode, either national or international.
 Producers must comply with the labelling rules set out in the DRS technical specifications.

 How is the financial contribution for producers calculated?